PhysicalAddons/web-pow/docs/getting-started.md

 also called _N Panel_ and click on it.
 - Initialize it by clicking "+ Add Ocean" button.

-!!! warning ''''
+!!! warning ""

-    - you must have a camera in your scene to see the water.
+    - You must have a camera in your scene to see the water.
     - Make sure you add a sun and allocate it to the addon in the panel.